Temporally Identity-Aware SSD with Attentional LSTM: Approach

 \subsubsection{Association Loss}

-Pixel-level changes could significantly impact the detection results, so an object in video always encounters large score fluctuations with a static detection method (studied in \cite{bib:TCNN}).
+Pixel-level changes could significantly impact the detection results, so an object in video always encounters large confidence fluctuations with a static detection method (studied in \cite{bib:TCNN}).
 Thus, towards temporal consistency of videos, an association loss should be developed for sequence training.
-To that end, we encourage the TSSD to generate similar global classification results for several consecutive frames.
-We firstly compute top $k$ high predicted scores per class after NMS, then sum them to generate a class-discriminative score list ($sl$).
+To that end, we encourage the TSSD to generate similar global classification results for consecutive frames.
+We firstly compute top $k$ high confidence scores per class after NMS, then sum them up to generate a class-discriminative score list ($sl$).
 The score list should remain small fluctuation in consecutive frames.
-Thereby, the $\mathcal L_{asso}$ can be obtained by,
+Thereby, the $\mathcal L_{asso}$ can be obtained,

 where $sl_t$ is the score list at time step $t$; $sl_{ave}$ denotes the mean score list among $sl_{1:t-1}$; and $seq\_len$ represents the sequence length.
-It should be remarked that our proposed association loss belongs to a self-supervision method.
+It should be remarked that our proposed association loss works in a self-supervision manner.
 That is, there is no incoming ground truth label when computing $\mathcal L_{asso}$.